Southside Isd Lost an Outstanding Board Member

 Mr. Chavez's brother-in-law, Frank Cannon; sat on the Southside ISD board.
 Mr. Brewer aka.
-Loren Martin, Loren Glen Adcock; who also ran for a seat on the board is an old schoolmate and close personal friend of Mr. Cannon's, as well as Mr. Chavez's.
+Loren Martin, Loren Glen Adcock; who also ran for a seat on the board was an old schoolmate and close personal friend of Mr. Cannon's, as well as Mr. Chavez's.
 The last remaining candidate that was on the ballot with ties to these gentlemen, Mr. Luna was a former member of the school board, who is also related to Mr. Brewer by marriage.

 Newly elected board members at Southside ISD; Mr. Chavez and his companions, Mr. Brewer, Mr. Cannon were caught using threatening tactics with voters, predominantly in the poorer areas of the community.
 While block walking to meet the community and asking for votes.
 It came to light when a voter called another member of the community to ask if it was "true" that when you vote, they know if you voted and "how" you voted.
 It was clarified to the elderly gentleman that while, yes anyone can know if you voted through daily reports, they cannot know "how" you voted.

 A candidate that cannot run on their own merit and has to stoop to theft, lies and scandal should be removed from the ballot, but since that never happens, the community members must get out to vote and let them know that their behavior is not wanted in their community.